felixreichenbach/logger/README.md

 ### Configuration

-The module doesn't require any configuration.
+This component doesn't require any configuration.
+However for simplicity reasons you may want to leverage [this fragment](https://app.viam.com/fragment/a959ff1c-11b4-4dd2-9580-c6721a53dc2b/configure/builder) which provides a ready made demo setup.

 ### DoCommand